factchain/factchain-website/about.md

 <br>

-Please drop us an email for any bug report or feature suggestion you may have $> **contact at factchain.tech** ⭐
+Please contact us on [Warpcast](https://warpcast.com/factchain) or [X](https://twitter.com/factchaintech) for any bug report or feature suggestion you may have. ⭐